ChaozhongLiu/DyberPet/README_EN.md

 :new: **04-06-2024: v0.3.7** has been adapted to PySide6-Fluent-Widgets v1.5.4, Please update PySide6-Fluent-Widgets with pip to run DyberPet.

 🆕 **Language changer** is released now, supporting English and Simplified Chinese.

-:new: **0.3.1** PySide6 version is on [Release](https://github.com/ChaozhongLiu/DyberPet/releases/tag/v0.3.1b), with bugs I believe 😆.
-Please help test it, provide me any of your suggestion or issue report!

 ⭐ Please **STAR** if you like it and want to get the update!